mattzeunert/mattzeunert.github.io/_posts/2016-06-01-redux-mistakes.md

 My components would have had direct access to the data they needed, rather than having to assemble the data themselves.

 Denormalizing data in mapStateToProp instead of in the component's render method would also have made it easier to re-use denormalization code.
-The code could have been moved into selector functions and used across different `mapStateToProps` functions.
+The code could have been moved into selector functions and used in the `mapStateToProp` function of different components.

 In addition to the amount of code required to pass data through the component tree, normalized data also makes it harder to fetch the data in the component's render method.
 To display the author of a post I have to do this with normalized data: